Numerical method for disordered quantum phase transitions in the large$-N$ limit: Results

 \section{Results}

 In this section, we report results of our numerical calculations of the model (\ref{action2}).
-We consider the interactions $J_{i}$ to be uniformly distributed on $(0,1)$ with mean $\overline{J}=0.5$ and the bare local distances from criticality $\alpha_i$ to be Gaussian distributed with mean $\overline{\alpha}$ and variance 0.25.
+We consider the interactions $J_{i}$ to be uniformly distributed on $(0,1)$ with mean $\overline{J}=0.5$ and the bare local distances from quantum criticality $\alpha_i$ to be Gaussian distributed with mean $\overline{\alpha}$ and variance 0.25.

 An advantage of our method is that it gives direct access to the temperature dependencies of observables.
 For example, we calculate the zero-field order parameter susceptibility as a function of temperature for various values of the control parameter $\bar{\alpha}$ according to Eq.~(\ref{susc1}).
 At low temperatures, the Griffiths power law (\ref{Ordsusc0}) describes the data very well (see Figure~\ref{fig:fig2}).
 The non-universal Griffiths exponent $\lambda$ can be determined from fits in the temperature range $T=10^{-3}-1.5\times 10^{-2}$.
-Figure~\ref{fig:fig4}(a) shows how $\lambda$ varies as the distance from criticality $\delta=\bar{\alpha}-\bar{\alpha}_c$ changes.
-The power law $\lambda\sim \delta^{\nu\psi}$ describes the data well with the critical point $\bar{\alpha}_c=-0.85(3)$, and exponents $\nu=2.0(2)$ and $\psi=0.51(2)$.
+Figure~\ref{fig:fig4}(a) shows how $\lambda$ varies as the distance from quantum criticality $\delta=\bar{\alpha}-\bar{\alpha}_c$ changes.
+The power law $\lambda\sim \delta^{\nu\psi}$ describes the data well with the quantum critical point $\bar{\alpha}_c=-0.85(3)$, and exponents $\nu=2.0(2)$ and $\psi=0.51(2)$.
 Here, the number in brackets indicates the uncertainty in the last digit.
-These results are consistent with the predictions of Refs.~\cite{2007_Hoyos_PRL, 2009_Vojta_PRB}.
+These results are consistent with the predictions of Refs.~\cite{2007_Hoyos_PRL,2009_Vojta_PRB} and are in agreement within small errors with values found in Ref.~\cite{2008_Maestro_PRL}.

 We also compute the order parameter as a function of an external field at $T=10^{-3}$ for various $\bar{\alpha}$ (Figure~\ref{fig:fig3}).
 The off-critical data ($\delta>0$) are described by the Griffiths power law (\ref{Orderpgrif}) with an exponent $\lambda$.
 At the critical point, the $\varphi(h)$ curve follows the logarithmic dependence (\ref{Orderpcrit}) with exponents $\psi=0.51(2)$ and $\phi=1.61(2)$.
-The value for exponent $\phi$ is in agreement with the predicted one \cite{2007_Hoyos_PRL, 2009_Vojta_PRB}.
+The value for exponent $\phi$ is in agreement with the predicted one \cite{2007_Hoyos_PRL,2009_Vojta_PRB} and is consistent with the value obtained in Ref.~\cite{2008_Maestro_PRL}.
 The values of the Griffiths exponent $\lambda$ match those extracted from susceptibility data (see Figure~\ref{fig:fig4} (a)).
 The deviation near the critical point may be due to the fact that the correlation length becomes comparable to the system size and correspondingly causes finite-size effects in the data.

 In addition, in the absence of an external field $h$, for system size $L=1024,$ we compute the disorder-averaged correlation functions (\ref{corrf1}) at temperature $T=10^{-3}$ for various values of $\bar{\alpha}$ (see Figure~\ref{fig:fig1}).
 The values of correlation length $\xi$ can be extracted by fitting the data to Eq.~(\ref{corrf0}).
 We find good agreement of the data with Eq.~(\ref{corrf0}) for distances between $x=5$ and some cutoff at which the curves start to deviate from the zero-temperature behaviors due to temperature effects and where curves start to become noisy because correlations become dominated by very rare large clusters.